faunalia/qnavigate/README.md

 Draft specs:
 * choose polar for your boat
-* define start and end points, plus optional intermediate points
-* define start time
 * define optional variables
   * % reduction for night navigation
   * % reduction for strong winds
   * avoidance of high waves
+* define start and end points, plus optional intermediate points
+* define start time
 * download GRIB files (bounding box taken from points above; start date taken from above)
 * calculate optimal route and add as temporary layer
-* communicate with autopilot toset the helm
+* communicate with autopilot to set the helm